Sanchitp990/Course/Web Development/Back-End Development/Python/Chapter - 01 Get Started/Chapter - 01 Get Started.md

 In market there are many different code editors but in this tutorial we will use *Visual Studio Code*.
 Visual Studio Code is free and open source and owned by *Microsoft*.
 To install Visual Studio Code visit ***[code.visualstudio.com](https://code.visualstudio.com/)***.
 After installing *Visual Studio Code*, you need to install an extension in vs code to run python which is shown below:

+**Note:-** Click the image below to see the video of *how installation of python extension in vs code* if you won't it.

 [![Video and Image to install python extension](</GitHub_Images/Installation of Python extension vs code in Image.png>)](http://127.0.0.1:3000/VideosinGitHub/video.html)